I Ching Basics

 The I Ching is an old Chinese book of change, but it has never been only a book.
 People have used it as a way to think about timing, conduct, risk, and the shape of a situation when ordinary certainty is missing.

-A book of change, not a fortune vending machine
+A book of change, not a simple prediction tool

 The I Ching is built around patterns of change.
 A reading does not simply hand over a future event.
 It gives an image of the situation, then asks you to see where you stand inside it.